An Event Planner's Guide to Green Meetings and Events

 Of course, the primary benefit of planning a green event is the benefit to the environment.
 While this should always be the primary driver of green events, recognize it's a business as well.
 It can be strategic to "go green" both in terms of financial savings and reputation.

 While the eco-friendly option can be more expensive, certain aspects of green meetings and events can save money.
 For instance, collecting name badge holders for reuse at an event of 1,300 attendees can save about $1,000 for the event organizer the next time around, depending on the quality of badge holder used.

 Of course, there are also intangible benefits many companies seek from holding green events and meetings.
 Reaping the reputation benefit of a positive and trendy buzzword is generally part of a company's motivation, particularly when the "green" option is the more expensive or difficult option.

 Planning an Eco-Friendly or Green Event

-Before choosing an event destination, hotel, venue, transportation, and more, the event planner should consider what impact these services provided by suppliers would have on the objective to organize a green meeting or event.
-The event planner wants to make sure selected suppliers consider elements of sustainability, including the recycling of their own products and services throughout the year.
+Before choosing an event destination, hotel, venue, transportation, and more, consider what impact these services provided by suppliers would have on the objective to organize a green meeting or event.
+Make sure selected suppliers consider elements of sustainability, including the recycling of their own products and services throughout the year.
 As it relates to the environment, using recycled materials, reusing items, and reducing materials can significantly lessen the potential impact of events.

-When it comes to being eco-friendly or "green," it is as much about what you don't use as what you do use.
-To be truly environmentally friendly, it's not just about the products you buy or the appearance of being green.
-If your corporate client strives to reap the eco-friendly reputation benefits from a green event, you might suggest including some educational material explaining to guests the ways in which the event is sustainable and how they too can make small changes for a greener lifestyle at work or at home.
+When it comes to being eco-friendly or "green," it's as much about what's not used as what is.
+True environmental friendliness is not just about appearance.
+If your corporate client strives to reap eco-friendly reputation benefits from a green event, suggest including some educational material explaining to guests the ways in which the event is sustainable and how they too can make small changes for a greener lifestyle at work or at home.